Scum's Wish

 Scum's Wish (クズの本懐, Kuzu no Honkai) is a Japanese manga series by Mengo Yokoyari.
-It was serialized in Square Enix's seinen manga magazine Big Gangan from September 2012 to March 2017, and has been collected in eight tankōbon volumes.
-Both an anime television series adaptation by Lerche and live-action television series aired between January and March 2017 on Fuji TV.
+It was serialized in Square Enix's seinen manga magazine Monthly Big Gangan from September 2012 to March 2017, and has been collected in eight tankōbon volumes.
+An anime television series adaptation produced by Lerche aired between January and March 2017 on Fuji TV.
+A live-action television series aired from January to April 2017.

 Plot

 High school student Hanabi Yasuraoka has been in love with Narumi Kanai, her older childhood friend who is now her homeroom teacher.
 But from the look in Narumi's eyes when he sees the new music teacher Akane Minagawa, Hanabi realizes that he is in love with Akane and not her.
 Hanabi meets Mugi Awaya, another student who is in love with Akane, who was his tutor when he was in middle school.
 Hanabi and Mugi make a pact and begin a fake relationship to satisfy each other's loneliness from their respective unrequited loves, both sexually and emotionally.
 They agree to not fall in love with each other and end the relationship if their love is returned from the people they are in love with.